What Is Adoption Law?

 How Are Adoptions Finalized?

-Ballard adds that in some parts of the country, such as Cook County, Illinois, court hearings are still being conducted over Zoom post-Covid.
+Ballard adds that in some parts of the country, court hearings are conducted virtually.
 “This makes the hearings less onerous than they used to be.
 And I hope it’s going to continue since it allows adoptive parents to invite friends and family from all over the place to the hearings.
-Some of these hearings have had 20 or 30 people who are Zooming in from all over the world and it’s actually quite nice.”
+Some of these hearings have had 20 or 30 people who are Zooming in from all over the world, and it’s actually quite nice.”

 How Can an Adoption Lawyer Help Me?

-And if you’re thinking about pursuing domestic adoption on your own—using social media, internet ads, or paying third-party services to provide a potential match—Ballard says to be wary of scams or potentially illegal arrangements.
+And if you’re considering a DIY approach to domestic adoption—using social media, internet ads, or paying third-party services to provide a potential match—Ballard says to be wary of scams or potentially illegal arrangements.
 “I would say that if you’re going to be out there searching on their own, it wouldn’t be a bad idea to get an attorney before getting started so you can avoid those kinds of traps.”

 How Do Adoption Lawyers Charge?